 Support the troops

-The British government announced the Defence Stammering Network to support troops who stutter (stammer, in UK parlance).
+The British government announced the Defence Stammering Network to support troops with the neurological condition.

 How to Observe International Stuttering Awareness Day

-Stutterers suffer from social stigma.
-Young stutterers can suffer bullying.
-Through the resources provided by International Stuttering Awareness Day, individuals and families can learn more about it.
+Stutterers suffer from social stigma that can lead to bullying in children and ostracism in adults.
+Through the resources provided by International Stuttering Awareness Day, individuals and families can learn more about how to support those with a stutter and decrease the stigma that surrounds it.

 Attend the online conference